FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 - fully meshed traffic from Section 3.3.3 of [RFC2285],
 - modifiers from Section 11 of [RFC2544].
 - IP version mixing from Section 5.3 of [RFC8219].

-{::comment}

-    VP: Multiple traffic profiles (at least frame sizes) in RFC2544, this is about single SUT+config+profile benchmark.
-    DONE: I thihnk the current sentences are good enough.

-{:/comment}

 ### Trial Forwarding Ratio